easy-software-ufal/catalog-test-smells/docs/source/Test semantic-logic/Testing many things/Eager Test.rst

 Also Known As:

-* The Test It All, Split Personality
+* The Test It All, Split Personality, Many Assertions, Multiple Assertions, The Free Ride

 Code Example: